 Association.
-University Police report to the Vice President for Student Life and is organized and staffed to provide essential services and to respond to all critical situations on campus.
+University Police reports to the Vice President for Student Life and is organized and staffed to provide essential services and to respond to all critical situations on campus.
 The Department has four divisions: University Police, Emergency Communications, Environmental Health and Safety, and Parking Services.
 The department is led by the Chief of Police.
 The University Police staff includes 1 Police Captain, 3 Police Sergeants, 1 Investigator Sergeant, 7 Police Officers, 3 Service Officers, 4 Dispatchers, a Policy & Compliance Manager, an Operations Coordinator, a Parking Services Coordinator, and a cadre of Student Officers.

 University Police Officers who have taken and subscribed the oath required by Article VI of the Constitution of the Commonwealth of Pennsylvania pursuant to 22 Pa.
 C.S. § 501 (Pennsylvania Private Police Act) have jurisdiction and authority to enforce the laws of the Commonwealth of Pennsylvania and make arrests on the property of the University of Scranton and in the immediate and adjacent vicinity of Universityowned property.
 University Police work closely with The Scranton Police and have entered a Memorandum of Understanding that fosters a relationship of cooperation, mutual support, and the sharing of information and resources between both the Scranton Police Department and the University of Scranton Police.
 Both agencies work together to provide and maintain safety and security for the residents of the city's Hill Section and within the boundaries of the University's campus.
-The Scranton Police Department is available to assist in any investigation if requested.
-In the case of a homicide, manslaughter or any death investigation, hostage situation, active shooter or any arson investigation, the Scranton Police Department will be the lead agency and will be assisted by the University Police Department.
+The Scranton Police Department or Lackawanna County District Attorney's Office is available to assist in any investigation if requested.
 Incidents that occur off-campus are handled by the Scranton Police Department and may be assisted by University Police if requested.
 In the event of a mass arrest situation, the Scranton Police will assist by providing a police response, be able to assist in transporting those arrested, assist in processing those arrested, and allow University Police to use the Scranton Police Department's facilities if necessary.

 University Police also maintain working relationships with the Lackawanna County District Attorney's Office, Lackawanna County Sheriff's Office, Pennsylvania State Police, The Federal Bureau of Investigation (F.B.I.), United States Secret Service, and the United States Drug Enforcement Agency (D.E.A.).
 All University Police Officers have successfully completed compulsory training prescribed by the Commonwealth of Pennsylvania under the Municipal Police Officers Education and Training Commission.
 They are also required to attend annual professional development training for municipal police officers, as well as annual CPR/AED certification, Stop the Bleed kits, and Hazardous Material Training.
 University Police Officers are authorized to carry firearms.

-The Service Officers ensure the safety and security of students, faculty, staff members, and guests by patrolling the interior and exterior of academic and administrative buildings and on campus property, responding to incidents including accidents, illnesses, requests for assistance, walking safety escorts, medical escorts, provide security at special events, athletic events and health clinics, patrol parking lots and the parking garage and inspect vehicles for parking decals, and issue parking tickets and tow violators.
+The Service Officers ensure the safety and security of students, faculty, staff members, and guests by patrolling the interior and exterior of academic and administrative buildings and on campus property, responding to incidents including accidents, illnesses, requests for assistance, walking safety escorts, medical escorts, provide security at special events, athletic events and health clinics, patrol parking lots and the parking garage and inspect vehicles for parking decals, and issues parking tickets and tow violators.